ndarwich/HW10-Revised/README.md

 ## Play

-This game can be played at https://ndarwich.github.io/HW10-Revised/.
-It is also available in my personal website, http://nabild.com
+This game can be played [here](https://ndarwich.github.io/HW10-Revised/).
+It is also available in my personal website, http://nabild.com.

 ### Special Thanks